kauanatomb/study_python/Data_structure/README.md

 The `tuple.py` file focuses on manipulations of tuples in Python.
 It covers the following operations such as declare a tuple (immutable list), access an element, cut the tuple, count the number of elements in a tuple using the `len()` function and to find the index of the first occurrence of a specified value in a tuple.

+## dictionaries.py

+The dictionaries.py script demonstrates manipulations of dictionaries in Python.
+It covers operations such as declaring dictionaries, accessing data, adding data, removing data, changing data, working with nested dictionaries, iterating through dictionaries, combining dictionaries, clearing dictionaries, copying dictionaries, creating keys from a list, checking if a key exists, and getting keys and values.

+## functions.py
+The functions.py script showcases different aspects of defining and using functions in Python.
+- Positional Only Parameters
+- Keyword Only Parameters
+- Global and Local Variables
+- Lambda Functions

 Each script provides practical examples of manipulating the respective data structure, helping learners understand Python's built-in data structures and their associated methods and operations.

 Feel free to explore each script to gain insights into common programming tasks involving lists, sets, and tuples.